mschorsch/rxjava-codegen/README.md

 ## Versioning

-### rx.internal.*
+### rx.codegen.internal.*
-All code inside the `rx.internal.*` packages is considered private API and should not be relied upon at all.
+All code inside the `rx.codegen.internal.*` packages is considered private API and should not be relied upon at all.
 It can change at any time.

 ## Documentation
 coming soon.